 - The candidate must be nominated by the prospective supervisor of the PhD project and can only be submitted for consideration for a Carnegie or Caledonian PhD Scholarship by one Scottish university.

 - The number of submissions per Scottish university is subject to a quota (announced annually by the Trust).
-Each university must select its preferred candidates, according to its quota, in sufficient time to permit submission of the online application and endorsement forms ahead of the Trust’s deadline.
+Each university must select its preferred candidates, according to its quota, insufficient time to permit the submission of the online application and endorsement forms ahead of the Trust’s deadline.
 The current quota for nominations is available in the appendix to these Regulations.

 - The university selected candidates must register their details on the Trust’s online application system and complete an online application form.
 The application portal will open 4 weeks before the closing date for submissions and will be made available to the selected candidates by the administrator in charge of the selection process for the opportunity s at their university.
 The name of the university contact is listed in the regulations for the scheme and applicant guide downloadable under the Guidelines and Regulations tab.